Tory MP calls for all dangerous drivers who kill to get lifetime ban

 He said: “It would mean that those who have already proved themselves to be fatally unsafe behind the wheel would never again be in a position to take another life or destroy any further lives.”

-Labour MP Sarah Russell said she agreed that these offences are not being dealt with “with sufficient severity” but could not support the amendment, suggesting it would go too far.
+Sarah Russell, Labour MP for Congleton, said she agreed that these offences are not being dealt with “with sufficient severity” but could not support the amendment, suggesting it would go too far.

 She said: “Where he’s talking about a death, I’m not suggesting for a moment that that should go unpunished, but a potential full lifetime driving ban, if someone’s made a momentary lapse of concentration at 19 and still couldn’t drive at 55, doesn’t feel proportionate.”